OPCFoundation/UA-IIoT-StarterKit/docs/publishing/README.md

   -n|--nameplate <NameplaceFilePath>  The file containing the the nameplate information provided by the publisher.
   -g|--gpio                           Use GPIO instead of a software simulator.
 ```
-The MQTT topic tree used by the Starter Kit applications have the pattern:
+The MQTT topic tree used by the StarterKit applications have the pattern:
 ```
-opcua/<application>/<group>/<dataset>
+opcua/<application>/<group>/<dataset writer>
 ```
 Where